shreyansh26/DL-Code-Repository/README.md

 # DL Code Repository

-This will serve as a collection of codes/snippets for Deep Leanring models and training.
-Maninly for practice.
+This will serve as a collection of codes/snippets for Deep Learning models and training.
+Mainly for practice.